min293822/Chat/README.md

-# Hi
-# This is my chat web.
-# You can check with other people.
-# But this is not well-developed.
+Hi!
+This is my chat web.
+You can check with other people.
+But this is not well-developed.